EbyChacko/atm_automation/assets/testing.md

 - I will intentionally provide incorrect data, such as an invalid atm pin or a non-multiple-of-5 withdrawal amount.
 - I expect the system to reject these inputs and display appropriate error messages.

+9. Transfer Amount Testing:

+- As a user, I want to test the "Transfer Amount" feature to send funds to another account.
+- I will select the "Transfer Amount" option and input the recipient's account number along with the amount I want to send.
+- I expect the system to transfer the specified amount to the recipient's account while deducting the same amount from my account.
+- Furthermore, I anticipate that both my account statement and the recipient's account statement will be updated to reflect this transaction.

 These user testing stories cover a range of scenarios to ensure that the ATM automation project is user-friendly, secure, and reliable.
 They help identify and address issues, validate functionality, and confirm a positive user experience.

 ___